RaviTeja110820/aws/AWS Essentials.md

 # Security
 ***AWS GuardDuty*** is a service that provides intelligent threat detection for your AWS infrastructure and resources.
 AWS GuardDuty identifies threats by continually monitoring the network activity and account behavior within your AWS environment.

+***AWS Shield*** is a managed DDoS protection service that is available in two tiers: Standard and Advanced.
+AWS Shield Standard applies always-on detection and inline mitigation techniques, such as deterministic packet filtering and priority-based traffic shaping, to minimize application downtime and latency.
+AWS Shield Standard is included automatically and transparently to your Elastic Load Balancing load balancers, Amazon CloudFront distributions, and Amazon Route 53 resources at no additional cost.
+When you use these services that include AWS Shield Standard, you receive comprehensive availability protection against all known infrastructure layer attacks.
+Customers who have the technical expertise to manage their own monitoring and mstigation of application layer attacks can use AWS Shield together with AWS WAF rules to create a comprehensive DDoS attack mitigation strategy.
-***AWS Shield*** is a service that helps protect your applications against distributed denial-of-service (DDoS) attacks .
+>***AWS Shield*** is a service that helps protect your applications against distributed denial-of-service (DDoS) attacks .

+***AWS Shield*** – All AWS customers benefit from the automatic protections of AWS Shield Standard, at no additional charge.
+AWS Shield Standard defends against most common, frequently occurring network and transport layer DDoS attacks that target your web site or applications.
+***AWS Shield Advanced*** – For higher levels of protection against attacks targeting your web applications running on Amazon EC2, Elastic Load Balancing (ELB), CloudFront, and Route 53 resources, you can subscribe to AWS Shield Advanced.
+AWS Shield Advanced provides expanded DDoS attack protection for these resource

-***Amazon Inspector*** is a service that checks applications for security vulnerabilities and deviations from security best practices.
+***Amazon Inspector*** is a service that checks applications for security vulnerabilities and deviations from security best practices.Amazon Inspector enables you to analyze the behavior of your AWS resources and helps you to identify potential security issues.
+Using Amazon Inspector, you can define a collection of AWS resources that you want to include in an assessment target.
+You can then create an assessment template and launch a security assessment run of this target.

->A service that lets you monitor network requests that come into your web applications - ***AWS WAF***.

-***AWS Web Application Firewall (WAF)*** is a web-based application that allows for monitoring of ingress and egress traffic on provisioned web services.
-These could be in an AWS CloudFront distribution, behind an AWS Load Balancer or standalone instance.
-AWS WAF includes AWS Shield (AWS Shield Standard that comes at no additional cost and AWS Shield Advanced, on subscription) that protects against SYN floods, DNS query floods and UDP reflection attacks amongst others.
+>***AWS Artifact*** is a service that enables you to access AWS security and compliance reports and special online agreements.

+***AWS Artifact*** is a comprehensive resource center for access to AWS’ auditor issued reports as well as security and compliance documentation from several renowned independent standards organisations.

 # Cloud Trail
 With ***CloudTrail***, you can view a complete history of user activity and API calls for your applications and resources.
 Events are typically updated in CloudTrail within 15 minutes after an API call was made.
 You can filter events by specifying the time and date that an API call occurred, the user who requested the action, the type of resource that was involved in the API call, and more.

+>By viewing Event history in Amazon CloudTrail, the administrator can be able to access operational, access and activity logs for the past 90 days, to the S3 bucket that hosts the static website

 ***AWS CloudTrail*** is a service that primarily tracks governance, compliance, operational auditing, and risk auditing of your AWS account.
 CloudTrail logs continuously monitors, and retains account activity related to actions across all AWS infrastructure.
 CloudTrail provides event history of AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.
 This event history simplifies security analysis, resource change tracking, and troubleshooting.